DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Resources/Deadlines for IR.md

-For my first lecture, I need to:
-- [ ] Adam Clulow, The company and the shogun pp 1-10
-- [ ] Yongjin Zhang pg 55-75
-- [ ] James Lockhart Of Things of the Indies pg 304-328

 For my second lecture I need to:
 - [ ] Charles Tilly, War-Making
 - [ ] Dietrich Rueschmeyer and Theda Skocpol pg 169-191